The Messengers (film)

 The Messengers is a 2007 supernatural horror film directed by the Pang Brothers, and produced by Sam Raimi.
 It stars Kristen Stewart, John Corbett, William B. Davis, Dylan McDermott, Carter Kolbeck and Penelope Ann Miller.
-The film is about an ominous darkness that invades a seemingly serene sunflower farm in North Dakota, and the Solomon family—the owners of the farm—who are torn apart by suspicion, mayhem, and murder.
+The film is about an ominous darkness that invades a seemingly serene sunflower farm in North Dakota, and the Solomon family—the owners of the farm—are torn apart by suspicion, mayhem, and murder.

 The film was released on February 2, 2007, and the DVD was released on June 5, 2007.
 Filming took place in the Qu'Appelle Valley near the small community of Abernethy, Saskatchewan, Canada.
 The graphic novel adaptation was published in January 2007 by Dark Horse Comics, written by Jason Hall, and illustrated by Kelley Jones.
 The prequel, Messengers 2: The Scarecrow, was released in 2009.

 Plot

-A terrified mother and her young son are packing to flee when an unseen attacker kills the whole family.
+A terrified mother, her teen daughter, and her young son are packing to flee when an unseen attacker kills the whole family.

-Five years later, the Solomon family from Chicago moves into the house, near a small town in North Dakota.
-Roy Solomon hopes to start a sunflower farm.
-Everyone has issues: their teenage daughter, Jess, is unhappy about moving, their son Ben has been traumatized ever since a car accident when Jess drove while drunk with him as a toddler, and crashed the car.
-Seriously injured, Ben endures extensive treatment, recovering only to be mute.
-Their parents, Roy and Denise, don't trust their irresponsible daughter, and are broke from all the medical expenses.
-Roy believes moving to the farm will help heal the family.
+Five years later, the Solomon family moves from Chicago into the house, located near a small town in North Dakota, where Roy Solomon hopes to start a sunflower farm.
+There is tension between the parents, Roy and Denise, and their teenage daughter Jess, ever since she got into a car accident two years ago with her toddler brother Ben in the backseat, driving drunk when picking him up from the babysitter.
+Heavily injured, Ben endured extensive treatment, recovering only to be mute from the trauma.
+Roy and Denise don't trust Jess and the family is broke from all the medical expenses.
+Roy believes moving to the farm will help heal them.

-Ominous events begin to occur.
-Flocks of crows are constantly swarming the home.
-Some attack Roy but are driven off by a drifter named John Burwell, whom Roy hires as a farmhand.
-Ben can see ghosts of the mother and the children.
-Jess sees a woman in the sunflower field.
-Jess follows her into the barn.
-She can hear the woman say "help me".
-Jess says "what do you want from me" as someone crawls across the floor behind her.
-Jess sees the little boy crying in the corner.
-She asks him what is wrong and gasps at the eerie sight of him.
-He jumps at her as she screams.
-She goes to the hospital and her parents think she is inflicting her own wounds.
-Roy and Denise argue and Jess runs away.
-Bobby picks her up and they ride into town.

-Back at the house, a huge flock of crows circle the barn and fly at John attacking him.
-While Denise puts Ben to bed she sees a lady coming out of the wall.